Accessible Customer Service Plan

 A person with a disability who is accompanied by a support person will be allowed to have that person accompany them on our premises.

-Fees are only charged to the support person if they require use of any ski lifts or recreational use of Mount Pakenham's alpine ski runs, tubing hill or snowshoe trails.
+Fees are only charged to the support person if they require use of any ski lifts or recreational use of Mount Pakenham's alpine ski runs or snowshoe trails.

 Individuals in the following positions will be trained by Mount Pakenham: